Open help menu

 Educational Goal

-The educational goal of this module is for participants to increase their understanding of how to use floor checks as a tool to engage groups and help clients to develop skills used for emotional literacy, regulation and healing.
+The educational goal of this module is for participants to increase their understanding of how to use floor checks to engage groups and help clients to develop skills of emotional literacy, regulation and healing.

 Description

 Clinicians who work with groups can find it challenging to get them to open up, examine themselves, and engage with each other.
 Floor checks address this need.
 They are user-friendly for both therapist and client and take the guesswork out of incorporating experiential work into programming and practice.
 Floor Checks get clients out of their chairs, on their feet, grounded in the room, and connected with each other.
 Floor Checks activate the social engagement system in service of healing.
-They give participants practice in tuning in on themselves and connecting in new, more satisfying ways.
+They give participants practice in tuning in on themselves and connecting in new, more satisfying ways and experiencing the healing alchemy of co-regulation.

 NOTE: Level One certificate holders are expected to stay within their practice range, which does not include trauma work, e.g., The Symptom Floor Check.